 THE GODFREY BARONETS OWNED 6,331 ACRES OF LAND IN COUNTY KERRY

-JOHN, his successor.
+JOHN, succeeded his brother.

 Luke (Rev Dr), Rector of Middleton, Co Cork;